What's on in the Lords 24-28 March

 Legislation

-The Lords discusses the key principles and main purpose of the Employment Rights Bill.
+The Lords discussed the key principles and main purpose of the Employment Rights Bill.

-From 1pm in Grand Committee, the Lords continues to check and change the Holocaust Memorial Bill.
+From 1pm in Grand Committee, the Lords checked and changed the Holocaust Memorial Bill.

 Get involved